cnp3/ebook/principles/security.rst

 ^^^^^^^

-When analyzing security issues in computer networks, it is useful to reason in terms of the capabilities of the attacker who wants to exploit some breach in the security of the network.
-Various types of attackers can be considered.
-Some are very generic, others are specific to a given technology or network protocol.
-In this section, we discuss some of the most important threats that a network architect must take into account.
+When analyzing security issues in computer networks, it is useful to reason about the capabilities of the attacker who wants to exploit some breach in the security of the network.
+There are different types of attackers.
+Some have generic capabilities, others are specific to a given technology or network protocol.
+In this section, we discuss some important threats that a network architect must take into account.

 .. index:: passive attacker

 The first type of attacker is called the `passive attacker`.
-A `passive attacker` is someone who is able to observe and usually store the information (e.g. the packets) exchanged in a given network or subset of it (e.g. a specific link).
+A `passive attacker` is someone able to observe and usually store the information (e.g. the packets) exchanged in a given network or subset of it (e.g. a specific link).
 This attacker has access to all the data passing through this specific link.
-This is the most basic type of attacker and many network technologies are vulnerable to this type of attack.
+This is the most basic type of attacker and many network technologies are vulnerable to such attacks.
 In the above example, a passive attacker could easily capture the password sent by Alice and reuse it later to be authenticated as Alice on the remote computer.
-This is illustrated on the figure below where we do not show anymore the ``DATA.req`` and ``DATA.ind`` primitives but only show the messages that are exchanged.
+This is illustrated on the figure below where we do not show anymore the ``DATA.req`` and ``DATA.ind`` primitives but only the messages exchanged.
 Throughout this chapter, we will always use `Eve` as a user who is able to eavesdrop the data passing in front of her.